-Shuran Huang 黃舒然 (she/her) is a Cantonese photojournalist based in Washington, D.C.
+Shuran Huang 黃舒然 (she/her) is a Cantonese photographer based in Washington, D.C.
 Through moments of intimacy, her work focuses on politics, immigration, human rights, diaspora experiences, and interactions in between.
-She speaks fluent English,...
+Besides English, she speaks...

 Two families socialize near alley dwellings in Northwest Washington.
 In 2016, D.C. zoning codes were changed to allow residential construction in more types of alley sites.
 A number of old structures have been renovated and refurbished.
 (Shuran Huang for The Washington Post)